 The Sunday Morning Experience

-Watch the church newsletter, DUUF Youth Yahoo Group e-mails, the church web-site, and bulletin boards for upcoming events.
+Watch the church newsletter, Yahoo Group e-mails, the church web-site, and bulletin boards for upcoming events.

-The nursery is located through Fellowship Hall and at the back of the fellowship.
-Our youngest children receive friendly, safe and loving care here.
+Wind Gliders - ages infant through 3yrs - receive friendly, safe and loving care here.
 Our nursery is warmly staffed by our Nursery Caregivers, with additional help from experienced volunteers.
 Visitors are always welcome.
 Parents must sign their children in before the service begins and include any special instructions.
 Parents are requested to bring bottles and diapers.

-The religious education program has meant a great deal to Denton Unitarian Universalist Fellowship over the years.
+The religious education program means a great deal to Denton Unitarian Universalist Fellowship.
 We welcome your caring and support as we offer ours.

 Chair, Religious Education Council